 Julia Frankenbach, Managing Editor – Julia has completed her M.A. in American History at CU-Boulder, where she specialized in immigration and ethnic history in California and the American West.
 She continues to research and write about histories of migration and identity across the U.S.-Mexico borderlands with growing interest in Native American history and indigenous studies.
 She believes that literature is an important vessel for history, particularly for publicly engaged scholars.
 Julia has published her work in Labour/Le Travail.
 You can find her on Twitter at @JulFrankenbach.

-Caroline Grego, Contributing Editor – Caroline Grego is a fifth-year Ph.D. candidate at CU-Boulder.
+Caroline Grego, Contributing Editor – Caroline Grego is a fifth-year Ph.D. candidate in History at CU Boulder.
 Originally from South Carolina, Caroline graduated from Middlebury College with a BA in geography in 2011, and earned her MA in geography from the University of British Columbia in 2013.
-Check out her article in BC Studies, published July 2015!
-She writes about hurricanes, race, the South, and the environment.
+Check out her article in BC Studies, published July 2015, “Maybe National Park: Consultation, Conservation, and Conflict in the Okanagan-Similkameen.”
+She now writes about hurricanes, race, labor, and southern environments, and is working on a dissertation on the Great Sea Island Storm of 1893.
 You can find Caroline on Twitter at @CarolineGrego88.

 Alessandra La Rocca Link, Outreach Lead & Contributing Editor – Alessandra is a doctoral student specializing in Native American history and the history of the American West (in its broadest interpretations).
 She is drawn to topics that address the complicated intersection of culture, technology, and the environment.
 This interest is evident in her dissertation research, which explores the ways in which Native Americans adapted to the socio-economic and cultural changes wrought in the wake of railroad expansion.
 She has received fellowships and awards from the American Council of Learned Societies, the Center of the American West, and the Huntington and Newberry libraries.
 You can find her writing in the American Indian Quarterly, the Colorado Encyclopedia, the Courier-Journal, and Inside Higher Ed‘s GradHacker blog.
 Research aside, Alessandra is a baking enthusiast, occasional runner, and reluctant gardener.
 You can find her on Twitter at @AlessandraLink2.